mcburton/writing/annotatedbib.markdown

 1. Anon. n.d.
 "Kairos 15.2: Gold, ‘Becoming Book-Like: Bob Stein and the Future of the Book’ (Interview)."
 Retrieved July 21, 2011a (http://kairos.technorhetoric.net/15.2/interviews/).
 1. Davidson, C. N. 2004.
 "The futures of scholarly publishing."
 Journal of scholarly publishing 35(3):129–142. (http://muse.jhu.edu/journals/journal_of_scholarly_publishing/summary/v035/35.3davidson.html)
 1. Fitzpatrick, K. 2010.
 "Planned obsolescence: Publishing, technology, and the future of the academy." (http://mediacommons.futureofthebook.org/mcpress/plannedobsolescence/)
+	- Challanges, and proposes solutions to, five practice and institutions
+		- Peer review - Peer 2 peer review
+		- Authorship - Networked authorstihp
+		- The construction of text - networked texts
+		- Preservation & Archivies - ???
+		- The instution of the university - ???
 1. Greco, Albert N., and Robert M. Wharton.
 2010.
 "The Market Demand for University Press Books 2008–15."
 Journal of Scholarly Publishing 42(1):1-15.
 Retrieved July 18, 2011. (http://muse.jhu.edu/journals/journal_of_scholarly_publishing/summary/v042/42.1.greco.html)
 1. Greenblatt, S. 2002.
 "Call for Action on Problems in Scholarly Book Publishing: A Special Letter from the President."
 MLA Documents and Reports 28. (http://www.mla.org/scholarly_pub)
 1. James, Stephen.
 2011.
 "Flogging a Dead Book?: Prospects for the Scholarly Book and the University Press in Australia."
 Journal of Scholarly Publishing 42(2):182-204.
 Retrieved July 18, 2011. (http://muse.jhu.edu/journals/journal_of_scholarly_publishing/summary/v042/42.2.james.html)
+1. Rumsey, Abby.
+2011.
+EMERGING GENRES IN SCHOLARLY COMMUNICATION.
+Final Report of the Scholarly Communication Institute 8. (http://www.uvasci.org/wp-content/uploads/2010/09/SCI-8-report-final.pdf)
 1. Steele, Colin.
 2008.
 "Scholarly Monograph Publishing in the 21st Century: The Future More Than Ever Should Be an Open Book."
 Journal of Electronic Publishing 11(2).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0011.201).
 1. Thompson, J. W. 2002.
 "The death of the scholarly monograph in the humanities?
 Citation patterns in literary scholarship."
 Libri 52(3):121–136. (http://librijournal.org/pdf/2002-3pp121-136.pdf)
 1. Unsworth, J. M. 2003.
 "The crisis in scholarly publishing in the humanities."
 ARL Bimonthly Report 228. (http://www.arl.org/bm~doc/crisis.pdf)